droidbaza/LogMePlugin/README.md

 ⚡️ LogMe — forget `Log.d()`, live smarter.

-If you want to debug like a  but hate writing boilerplate — this is your place.
+If you want to debug like a GOD but hate writing boilerplate — this is your place.

 ---